-Among Lorentz-violating theories of gravity, Einstein-Kalb-Ramond (EKR) gravity is one of the most notable models~\cite{Altschul:2009ae}.
-It features a rank-two antisymmetric tensor field, known as the Kalb-Ramond (KR) field~\cite{Kalb:1974yc}, that is nonminimally coupled to gravity and can trigger spontaneous Lorentz symmetry breaking when it acquires a nonzero VEV.
-This theory has recently received increasing attention, as choosing a specific nonzero component of the KR field to acquire a VEV enables the construction of exact solutions~\cite{Lessa:2019bgi,Yang:2023wtu}.
-These solutions and their associated thermodynamic quantities---particularly the gravitational mass---provide a practical framework for testing spontaneous Lorentz symmetry breaking in the gravitational sector through black hole physics and astrophysical phenomena, where important and stringent constraints have already been obtained in the Solar System~\cite{Yang:2023wtu}.
+Einstein-Kalb-Ramond (EKR) gravity~\cite{Altschul:2009ae}, featuring a rank-two antisymmetric Kalb-Ramond (KR) field nonminimally coupled to gravity~\cite{Kalb:1974yc}, has attracted increasing attention.
+With a suitable potential, the theory admits simple exact black hole solutions~\cite{Yang:2023wtu} in which certain components of the tensor field acquire nonvanishing vacuum values throughout spacetime.
+Although the Lagrangian itself remains generally covariant, the nonzero vacuum configuration of the KR field selects preferred tensorial background in the local spacetime frame, which persists even in the asymptotic region.
+This is commonly interpreted as a spontaneous breaking of local Lorentz symmetry~\cite{Altschul:2009ae}.
+The corresponding Lorentz-violating effects are characterized by dimensionless parameters constructed from the coupling constant and the asymptotic vacuum amplitude of the KR field.
+These black hole solutions and their associated thermodynamic quantities---particularly the gravitational mass---provide a practical framework for testing Lorentz symmetry breaking in the gravitational sector through black hole physics and astrophysical phenomena.
+Constraints on the Lorentz-violating parameter have already been obtained from Solar-System tests, among which the Shapiro time-delay measurement gives the most stringent bounds, restricting the relevant parameter to a narrow interval between $-10^{-13}$ and $10^{-14}$~\cite{Yang:2023wtu}.
 These developments have further stimulated interest in the theory.
-However, because EKR gravity involves nonminimal couplings between the gravitational and matter fields, several subtleties arise that must be handled with particular care.
+However, the nonminimal coupling between the gravitational and 2-form fields introduces subtleties that have not been fully addressed.